Best Horizontal Carry Knives – Continuous Update

 Off-Grid Hoglet

 The G-10 handle is incredibly comfortable.
-I thought maybe it was just a good size for my hand, so I had several other people with various hand sizes try it out.
-They all wanted to steal it.
-It is just a great design.
+We thought maybe it was just a good size for our hands, so we had several other people with various hand sizes try it out.
+Turns out it’s just a good handle design, because they all wanted to steal it.

-The cleaver style blade of the Hoglet is made from Off-Grid’s very capable Cryo D2 steel.
-This steel offers good edge retention and toughness at a moderate price.
-It’s become one of my favorite steels for hard-use because it just keeps cutting through abuse.
+The cleaver style blade of the Hoglet is Cryo D2 steel, which Off Grid takes pains to workshop to have excellent edge retention.
+Toughness is on point too, because it’s held up to a lot of hard use from us.
+It’s become one of our favorite steels for hard-use because it just keeps cutting through abuse.

 About the Sheath